 WHAT IS FREELANCE WRITING AND WHAT DO FREELANCE WRITERS DO?

 Many people have asked me what freelance writing is, and what freelance writers do.
-So, I am going to start by clearing the air.
+I am going to start by explaining.

 Freelance writers get paid via PayPal and their rates are calculated as follows: